4 Tips for Exercising With Hypertrophic Cardiomyopathy | MyHeartDiseaseTeam

 You could also use one of the more high-tech alternatives to measure your heart rate.
 For instance, some wearables, like an Apple Watch or a chest strap created for fitness monitoring, can help you keep a digital record of your heart rate that you can then share with your cardiologist.

-Once you know your HRR, you can take steps to ensure that your target heart rate doesn’t exceed 60 percent to 70 percent of this number during exercise.
+Once you know your HRR, you can take steps to ensure that your target heart rate doesn’t exceed 60 percent of this number during exercise.

 If you’re not sure how to calculate your heart rate reserve or want reassurance, ask your health care provider for help at your next follow-up visit.